Timothy Stamps: Political career

 He also drew attention to "Project Coast", the name given to chemical and biological warfare programmes run by South Africa in the 1970s and 1980s.
-Project Coast included attempts to develop genetically engineered diseases and toxins that would affect blacks more than whites.
-The idea being to apply treatments to a population to correct any ethnic imbalance.
+Project Coast was a chemical and biological weapons programmae of the South African Government, which included attempts to develop a contraceptive that could covertly be given to blacks.
 Stamps' suggestion that various epidemics in Rhodesia in the 1970s (notably, an anthrax epidemic in 1978) may have been the result of a biological attack was widely disbelieved.
 A 'Southern African Research and Documentation Centre' report has claimed an unnamed former senior member of the Rhodesian Security Forces alleged that the Rhodesian government intentionally infected cattle in the Tribal Trust Lands (TTLs) with anthrax and blamed guerilla militants.
 Presenting an alternative description of events, Colonel Lionel Dyke, a Mugabe ally who participated in the Gukurahundi, stated that anthrax and cholera spores (supplied by the South African Defence Force) were spread in the TTLs during the closing stages of the civil war, but claimed that this was the result of South African intelligence services treating the country as a "laboratory", and that Rhodesia had no capacity to produce anthrax or cholera.

 Events in the late-1990s pushed Zimbabwe into economic recession.
 This made it difficult to sustain many of the new healthcare facilities and services that had been constructed in earlier years.
 The government was struggling with a large budget deficit and the external bodies that had provided funding for building and equipment costs in the past seemed reluctant to fund the continuing operation of the associated facilities.
 Bad publicity concerning corruption, cronyism and incompetence in Zimbabwe did not help in this regard.
 The salaries paid to doctors and nurses were eroded by inflation, and many key personnel emigrated.
 There were also a series of damaging strikes that attracted unfavourable attention at home and abroad.
 Stamps found himself struggling to prevent the collapse of the system he had built up, and was reported to have lost his temper with media and union representatives on several occasions.